A linear upper bound for zero-sum Ramsey numbers of bounded degree graphs

 \subsection{Organization}

 The rest of this paper is organized as follows.
 In \Cref{sec.example} we outline our general proof strategy.
 In \Cref{sec.algebra} we introduce our algebraic preliminaries.
-We prove \Cref{main} in \Cref{sec.blueprints,sec.gadgets,Sec.algorithm,gadget_counts,Sec.vertexcounts,sec.nofail}.
+In \Cref{sec.blueprints,sec.gadgets} we introduce some of the combinatorial tools we will use and complete our setup.
+In \Cref{Sec.algorithm} we provide our algorithm and prove that the output is a zero-sum copy of $G$ (\Cref{main}).
+In \Cref{gadget_counts,Sec.vertexcounts,sec.nofail} we verify the correctness of the algorithm.
 We conclude with a discussion of open problems and further work in \Cref{sec.conclusion}, and prove a certain technical lemma in the Appendix.